 On this day, when it was finally Pop’s turn at register, he asked the store manager about the chronic printer problem.
 The manager shared his frustration with not being able to get it fixed, despite many requests to the main office.
 Pop abhors all human (and animal) suffering, so he offered to “help” by contacting corporate about the problem himself – you know, as a paying customer.
 That oughta get their attention, he figured.
 The manager quickly and emphatically shook his head.
 “Please don’t do that!”
 Turns out that this would only attract unwanted negative attention from HQ, resulting in their displeasure with him and his store.

 Pop got his receipt (and his Diet Coke fix) and went his merry way.
 Imagine his surprise when, exactly 43 minutes later, he received a reply to that ether-bound email he sent while waiting in line.
-The sender was a person whose last name was the same as the name of said C-store chain.
+The sender was a person from the corporate office of the C-store chain.
 It was a friendly one-sentence email, thanking Pop for his missive, and asking for the store number of the gas station he had visited, so that the sender (a company senior executive, as we later learned) could try to address the printer issue.

 A case study in proactive customer service, modeled by corporate leadership, right?
 Yes… perhaps.
 Clearly this response, at this level, is exemplary, given the typical experiences many of us have in similar situations.
 I mean, we’re talking gas stations here.
 What’s more compelling, as Paul Harvey used to say, is “the rest of the story.”